In October 2016, Carpenter Oak got the chance to revisit Lamper Head, one of our earliest and well-known builds, a short distance from our Devon yard.

 “Air-tightness is a key factor these days and the different glazing techniques we’ve used have adapted and improved, which was all part of the learning process in applying modern materials into a centuries-old type of structure.
 A big leap forward is how our buildings are now ‘wrapped up.’
 With products like SIPs, hempcrete and German wood fibre, it’s really exciting how that can encase a structure that can still move and breath, rather than a plasterboard or steel box.”

 “One of the big areas we’re spending a lot of time at the moment is working on bringing the two companies, back together again.
 A lot of that is about the ethos of the company.
-As an industry it’s amazing how many people who’ve spent time at Carpenter Oak and Woodland, who now essentially operate as direct competition.
+As an industry it’s amazing how many people who’ve spent time at Carpenter Oak.
 What we want to do is create a company for the future.
 It’s all about the people.
 Yes we make things, but it’s a craft and keeping good people, enjoying the work, the social side and the environment is something that we really want to be at the core of the business.
 I’ve been doing this for 30 years and it’s how the next generation – our successors – move the company into its next chapter – giving people the opportunity to diversify and use Carpenter Oak’s brand to do that.”